Lucille Fletcher: Career

 From 1934 to 1939, Lucille Fletcher worked as a music librarian, copyright clerk and publicity writer at CBS.
 There she met her future husband, composer Bernard Herrmann, who conducted the CBS orchestra.
 The couple dated for five years, but delayed marriage due to her parents' objections.
 They finally married on October 2, 1939.

 Fletcher's first success came when one of her magazine stories, "My Client Curley", was adapted for radio by Norman Corwin.
 Broadcast on the Columbia Workshop March 7, 1940, it was later adapted for the 1944 Cary Grant film, Once Upon a Time.

 Herrmann wrote the score for the November 17, 1941, radio debut of Fletcher's famous story, The Hitch-Hiker on The Orson Welles Show.

 Fletcher's greatest success, Sorry, Wrong Number, premiered on May 25, 1943, as an episode of the radio series Suspense.
 Agnes Moorehead created the role in the first performance and again in several later radio productions.
 It was broadcast nationwide seven times between 1943 and 1948.
 Fletcher's daughter Dorothy Herrmann told The New York Times that Fletcher got the idea for Sorry, Wrong Number when she was buying food for her sick child at a local grocery on Manhattan's East Side, and a well-dressed woman with an obnoxious manner refused to allow Fletcher to go ahead of her in line.
 Herrmann described the drama as an "act of revenge".

 Barbara Stanwyck starred in the 1948 film version of Sorry, Wrong Number.
 A 1959 version produced for the CBS radio series Suspense received a 1960 Edgar Award for Best Radio Drama.
 Two operas were based on the play, which Orson Welles called "the greatest single radio script ever written".

 Fletcher adapted the first part of the Emily Brontë novel Wuthering Heights into a libretto for Bernard Herrmann's opera of the same name, conceived in 1943.
 He completed the opera in June 1951, by which time they had divorced.
-Fletcher said the opera was "perhaps the closest to his talent and heart."
+Fletcher said the opera was "perhaps the closest to his talent and heart".
 The work was never produced on stage during Herrmann's lifetime.

 Fletcher is interviewed in the 1992 documentary, Music for the Movies: Bernard Herrmann, which was nominated for an Academy Award.

 Personal life

 Lucille Fletcher and Bernard Herrmann had two daughters, Wendy and Dorothy.
-The couple divorced in 1948, over his affair with her cousin Kathy Lucille (Lucy) Anderson.
+The couple divorced in 1948, over his affair with her cousin, Kathy Lucille (Lucy) Anderson.
 Anderson and Herrmann were married the following year.

 Fletcher married Douglass Wallop, a writer, on January 6, 1949.
 They remained married until his death in 1985.

-Lucille Fletcher died on August 31, 2000, after suffering a stroke.
+Fletcher died of a stroke on August 31, 2000.